RogerioBlanco/PixelCanvasBot/README.md

 * `python ./main.py -i <image.png> -f <fingerprint> -x <x> -y <y>`

-If the image is not in the same folder as the code, you will need to put it's path before it, ie: /user/path_to_image/image.png
+If the image is not in the same folder as the code, you will need to put its path before it, ie: /user/path_to_image/image.png

 You should also delete the quotations around your fingerprint, so it looks like this: e4bca63b3e65a4c7f7aba06818783c47